 1. Install the software from the distribution media.

-2. Once you have installed plug-in, open the 3ds max
+2. Once you have installed plug-in, open the main application (3ds max or Maya)

 3. First time when you try to use the plug-in the authorization interface will open.
 For more detail how to do this, please check plug-in help file.